- September 03, 2024

 Applicants whose first language is not English should see the English language proficiency requirements page for details.

 This first-year composition course introduces learners to academic writing and critical thinking.
-They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Canada's Indigenous communities.
-Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing the work of other authors.
+They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
+Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.

 In this course, learners explore how families are integrated within larger social systems; how patterns of social power and inequality shape Canadian families; as well as how and why the family is critical to the socialization process.
 The course culminates in the critical assessment of issues affecting families in Canada.